strategicdata/pmhc-mds-spec/doc/user-documentation/upload.rst

     * Name of the person who uploaded the file
     * Details of any errors that occurred or details of what was updated

-From this page you can also download the the original file that was uploaded.
-You can download the original file by following these steps:

-1. Navigate to the 'Upload Details' page for the upload of interest.
-2. Click the 'Download' button.

-The original upload file will be downloaded to your computer.

 .. _error-messages:

 Error messages